 - Draw the flag of the country you are learning about

-- Learn a few simple words about the country you are learning about (Hello, Goodbye, Thank you, Yes and No)
+- Learn a few simple words about the country you are learning about (learn to say Hello, Goodbye, Thank you, Yes and No)

 - Try out recipes from the country you’re learning about like pizza and pasta from Italy, curry from India, noodle dishes from China, burgers from the US and fajitas from Mexico.
 All very child-friendly!

 Time to get some photo books ordered…

 Lastly, if you are anything like us, you have thousands of travel photos and no home for them.
 We have recently discovered an amazing company that produces the best quality photo books and photo calendars.